thomasvarney723/thomasvarney723.github.io/_posts/2017-12-11-intro-to-programming.markdown

 (concat [5 4] [] [3 2 1] [0])
 </code></pre>

 Many functions that you might expect to return a vector instead return a collection written with parens as in the expamples containing <code>rest</code> and <code>concat</code>.
 These are called sequences and are another type of collection.
 Sequences can be passed into functions like rest and concat without a problem.
 However, know that they can't be input directly to functions because they look like application to the computer.
-If you're ever in need of turning a sequence back into a vector <code>vec</code> will do the job.
+You don't need to worry about the distinction between the two right now but if you're ever in need of turning a sequence back into a vector <code>vec</code> will do the job.

 <pre><code class="language-klipse">
 (concat [5 4] [] (concat [3] [2 1]) [0])